New Library Queries and Comments

-This is the space where library staff will provide the Crete community with updates regarding the new library.
+Crete Public Library staff will provide updates regarding the new library.
 In addition, we will do our best to respond to queries and other comments about the new library.
+(View the current planning and construction timeline.)

 Revised floor plan of the new library and community room/storm shelter.